 - Taken For A Ride Cars Crisis And A Company Once Vb28391Complete 12222?

 Because driving—as measured in vehicle miles traveled, or VMT—increased by 50 percent, more than cancelling out the technological gains.
-That means putting about 5 million electric vehicles on the road , reducing carbon intensity of fuel by 20 percent by shifting to renewable sources such as hydrogen and biodiesel, and reducing driving by about 20 percent.source site
+That means putting about 5 million electric vehicles on the road , reducing carbon intensity of fuel by 20 percent by shifting to renewable sources such as hydrogen and biodiesel, and reducing driving by about 20 percent.source link

 Canoo’s first subscription-only EV is a refreshing rethink of the VW Microbus - The Verge